zama-ai/concrete-ml/docs/deep-learning/fhe_friendly_models.md

 | 3-bit accuracy        | 56.44% | 55.54% | 56.50% |
 | mean accumulator size | 6.6    | 6.9    | 7.4    |

-This shows that the fp32 accuracy and accumulator size increases with the number of hidden neurons, while the 3-bit accuracy remains low irrespective of the number of neurons.
-While all the configurations tried here were FHE-compatible (accumulator \< 16 bits), it is often preferable to have a lower accumulator size in order to speed up the inference time.
+This shows that the fp32 accuracy and accumulator size increases with the number of hidden neurons, while the 3-bits accuracy remains low irrespective of the number of neurons.
+While all the configurations tried here were FHE-compatible (accumulator \< 16 bits), it is often preferable to have a lower accumulator size in order to speed up inference time.

 {% hint style="info" %}
-The accumulator size is determined by Concrete as being the maximum bit-width encountered anywhere in the encrypted circuit.
+Accumulator size is determined by Concrete as being the maximum bit-width encountered anywhere in the encrypted circuit.
 {% endhint %}

 ## Quantization Aware Training: